Norway travel guide

 Assaults and muggings have been on the increase.
 Remain alert when walking home alone at night, and stick to main roads and well lit areas.
 Avoid shortcuts and quiet roads with no other pedestrians.

 Visitors can drive using a valid UK or other EU/EEA driving licence.
 There is no need for an International Driving Permit.
 Make sure you have the correct vehicle insurance cover before you arrive.

-Winter tyres must be used from 1 November to 15 April (exact dates vary from year to year).
+Car drivers must use winter tyres if there is snow or ice covering the roads.
+When winter tyres are used, they must be fitted on all wheels and must have a minimum tread depth of 3mm.
 You may also need to use studded tyres or snow chains for extra grip in icy conditions when permitted.
-You can find more information on the use of tyres and snow chains at the State Highways website.
+You can find more information on the use of tyres and snow chains on the State Highways website.